 Visiting Montreal is like taking a quick trip to Europe without suffering through the long flight and jetlag.
-The predominantly French speaking city in Quebec is adorned with spectacular architecture and boasts a unique, rich blend of North American and European culture.
+The predominantly French-speaking city in Quebec is adorned with spectacular architecture and boasts a unique, rich blend of North American and European culture.
 With sensational restaurant selections, a diverse shopping experience and an exciting social scene, Montreal is the total staycation package.
-With only a few weeks left, a staycation is the ideal last minute getaway to wrap up the summer.
 Plan a weekend with the family to experience all the City of Saints has to offer.

 Canada’s first Gothic Revival-style church, Basilique Notre-Dame is an amazing piece of architecture and history.
 It houses an 11-ton bell and a hundred-year-old organ that has almost 700 pipes.
 During your visit make sure to check out the elaborate wood-carvings, statues, ceilings and stained-glass windows – the details are breathtaking.

 Take the trek to Mont Royal or hop on a bus to the top to enjoy fresh air, people watching and great views of the city.
 Spend the afternoon biking through the park and taking in all of the attractions along the way.
 You’ll definitely want to visit the Smith House, one of the last outstanding examples of rural architecture in the area.
 Afterwards, take the kids to the playground at Beaver Lake and have a picnic in the park.